MOZI-AI/moses-service/README.md

 2. Go to the project folder to start the docker containers to run the gRPC server and its dependencies (redis, mongo, etc)

     2a.
 Define the `APP_PORT` and `SERVICE_ADDR` variables.
-Change `<PORT_NUM>` to the port number you would like to run the result_ui app and `<ADDR>` to the address of the host where you are going to run the app.
+Change `<PORT_NUM>` to the port number you would like to run the result_ui app and `<SERVICE_ADDR>` to the address of the host where you are going to run the app.
 If you are running this locally, set SERVICE_ADDR to `localhost`

         $ export APP_PORT=<PORT_NUM>
         $ export SERVICE_ADDR=<ADDR>
+        $ export FLASK_SERVER=http://<ADDR>:<FLASK_PORT> # e.g http://192.168.1.3:5000

     2b.
 Start the docker containers:

         $ docker-compose up

+      N.B If you make any changes to the code make sure you rerun the containers with `--build` flask.
+That is, `docker-compose up --build`

-3. Install the python dependencies for running the service client on your local system.
+3. Open a new terminal and install the python dependencies for running the service client on your local system.
 Run:

     ``$ pip install grpcio grpcio-tools pyyaml``